 The Office of Residence Life and Student Housing has established visitation hours for the purpose of maintaining an environment conducive to the successful academic and social development of all students who take advantage of the experience of residing on campus or in University supported off-campus housing.
-An official visitation policy is specifically implemented to offer support to the opportunity of remedy for residents who may become exposed to unwanted or the prolonged presence of visitors of the same and/or opposite gender.
+An official visitation policy is specifically implemented to offer support to the opportunity of remedy for residents who may become exposed to unwanted or the prolonged presence of visitors.